ncsu-geoforall-lab/open-science-course/topics/open-science-for-grand-challenges.rst

 Reading
 -------

-Please, read at least two of the following papers as a preparation for the lecture and the discussion.
-They are all pro-open science, but they all will help you to defend your stances in the debate.
-They are also useful for writing your next paper which applies open science principles.
+Please, read the following papers as a preparation for the lecture and the discussion:

 * Watson, Mick (2015).
 “When will ‘open science’ become simply ‘science’?“.
 In: Genome biology, 16(1), 101. https://doi.org/10.1186/s13059-015-0669-2

+Optional: Here are two additional papers.
+Both are pro-open science, but they can help you to defend your stances in the classroom debate.
+They are also useful for writing your next paper which applies open science principles.

 * Ince, Darrel C., Leslie Hatton, and John Graham-Cumming (2012).
 “The case for open computer programs”.
 In: Nature 482.7386, pp. 485–488. http://doi.org/10.1038/nature10836